Mrs Mitchell and Mrs Hunter are our Year 1 teachers and Mrs Wadlow is our teaching assistant.

 As a school we aim to promote the love of reading; it plays such an important part in the children's lives.

-We would love each child to have the opportunity to read at home at least 3 times a week and for them to bring their reading record in every day.
+We would love each child to have the opportunity to read at home at least 3 times a week.
 Each child will be able to change their reading for pleasure book each day so they can read a book that really interests them.

 Each child will also have the chance to read with an adult 3 times a week in our guided reading sessions using a book that is matched to their phonic knowledge.
 Each read will focus on a different skill which will allow children to build their reading fluency.
 This book will be 'allocated' on the Collins e-book website to allow them to embed these skills at home.
 (If you need the login details again, please feel free to see me!).

 We have a Reading Café which runs twice a week during lunchtime at school.
-This provides children the opportunity to gain more reads, along with having a nice milkshake and biscuit!
+This provides children the opportunity to engage with their reading, along with having a nice milkshake and biscuit!
 We are also very fortunate to have a volunteer who comes in twice a week to listen to the children read.
 This gives the children the chance to read with someone new, as well as gain more reads!

 We have created a very special "Reading Den" where we can share and enjoy our favourite stories.